 Green building effects are reflected in the environment and the improvement of human health throughout the building’s life cycle, through the efficient use of energy, materials, water, and other resources.
 Additionally, we must also take into account that sustainable construction will benefit us in the long term.
 The initial investment is higher, but it pays off in the long run.

 However, the ultimate reason for doing all of this is clear.
 Construction has a significant impact on the environment.
 Our world’s health and the quality of life of future generations depend on the actions we take today.
 Sustainability is not something supplementary or trendy, but necessary.

 Our responsibility as a society is to promote them.
 In the end, it is our duty to take care of the world we live in.
 We are the ones that can push sustainable practices across every industry.
 We are the ones that can push for the creation of more external aids.

 Right now, the country is cooperating.
 Through the innovation of financial instruments and private institutions, Mexico is seeking to promote the growth of the construction sector in the country.
 The actions we make today will impact the future.
 So, yes.
 It’s a good time to take action and start thinking about our future.

 Hermosillo for sustainable construction

 Our design and construction sustainability approach is intended to protect the environment during all phases of the project.
 Hermosillo has experience working under LEED directives, with projects such as Caterpillar’s facility in Nuevo León or Greatbach Medical in Tijuana, which have obtained GOLD and SILVER LEED Certifications, respectively.
 We have a total of 4,987,454 SQF of LEED Certified constructions under our belt.

 We continuously strive to reduce our construction’s environmental footprint, contributing to building a better world for future generations.
-This commitment includes use of best design practices that deliver the most modern, energy efficient buildings to our clients.
+This commitment includes the use of best design practices that deliver the most modern, energy-efficient buildings to our clients.